 Queen Anne houses often feature clapboard as the dominant exterior cladding.
 Vinyl siding clapboard is available in a variety of configurations including 3″ to 8″ reveals.
 Beaded, Dutchlap and board & batten profiles are also used.

 Specific areas of the exterior – such as gable façades and/or tower walls – are frequently accented by distinct shapes.
 Durable vinyl and other polymeric siding offer a diverse selection, including scallops, fish scale, octagon, hexagon and mitered corner shingles.

 What period would you like to reflect?
 Queen Anne houses of the late 1800s often were painted in multiple colors to draw attention to design elements.
 After 1900, whites and light creams dominated.
 Victorian color schemes commonly range from rich shades to bright jewel tones.
-Fortunately, vinyl siding has the color palette to match all, with more than 350 colors independently certified for color retention.
+Fortunately, vinyl siding has the color palette to match all, with more than 350 colors.

 Trim and Accessories: